 This practice goes against the body's internal time clock and circadian rhythm, and can cause problems falling asleep, excessive fatigue during the day, headaches, problems concentrating, or memory problems.
 It can also disrupt your nighttime sleep cycle.In addition to taking into account your natural circadian rhythm and sleep, timing naps correctly also requires an understanding of sleep architecture and the different components of your sleep cycle.
 Sleeping less increases the risk of many chronic health problems and can interfere with cognitive function and mood.
 A new study also found evidence that getting more sleep on weekends may lessen some effects of sleep deprivation, but more research is needed.If you work or other factors require you to change your sleep schedule, talk to your doctor about ways to stay healthy.

-Visit your doctor if you sleep for the recommended seven to eight hours a night and still feel fatigued.
+If you get the recommended seven to eight hours of sleep a night and still feel fatigued, visit your doctor.
 In summary, research suggests that daytime sleep for long periods of time is not ideal.
 Learn about the relationship between sleep and certain health conditions and get tips for better sleep this night.
-Reflect a little on yourself and really think about why you sleep during the day, what you hope to get out of it, the possible consequences it entails, and the possible side effects of NOT doing it.
+Reflect a little on yourself and really think about why you are sleeping during the day, what you hope to get out of it, the possible consequences it entails, and the possible side effects of NOT doing it.

 The keys to success here are time and duration, to make sure it doesn't negatively affect your nighttime sleep.